prosthetica/docs/README.rst

-What is Qumode_
+What is Qumode?
     Qumode is lets users create programs by manipulating program elements graphically rather than by specifying them textually.
     Qumode has a visual syntax instead of textual sntax, but we are looking into introducing dual-syntax, similar to that of Python.
 It is statically typed though hence a bit more strict with compile time errors.

 Why Visual Scripting?
     VPL's lets users create programs by manipulating program elements graphically rather than by specifying them textually.
     _Qumode this name was inspired by the article , `the power of one qumode<https://arxiv.org/abs/1510.04758>`_
     With the popularity of quantum computing increasing, tools that offer diverse user experience of programming are essential.
     Unlike typical programming languages that target robust and  but I have found them to be lacking in abstractions and many even exposing hardware primitives making them unfriendly to the novice developer.

 Features